openstack/telemetry-specs/specs/template.rst

 * What new data objects and/or database schema changes is this going to require?

-* What database migrations will accompany this change, treating the sql-alchemy and nosql cases separately.
+* What database migrations will accompany this change, treating the SQLAlchemy and NoSQL cases separately.

 * Will this add to the on-the-fly data massaging cruft that we've accreted over time?